Saturday, December 27, 2014

 Which gave us access to the back unfinished area.

-The floor was reinforced with sistered joists and blocked inserts.
+Sistered joists and blocked inserts.

 The doorway was closed in beautifully with the wood cut from the wall.